-- May diminish 512GB model’s etched screen qualities
+- May diminish the 512GB model’s etched screen qualities

-Like it or not, failing to protect your Deck will result in scratches, but Ivoler’s Steam Deck screen protector kit adds an extra layer without many of the usual caveats.
+Failing to protect your Deck will result in scratches, but using a Steam Deck screen protector can help.
+Ivoler’s Steam Deck screen protector kit adds an extra layer without many of the usual caveats.
 The pack comes with two ultra-thin tempered glass sheets that are specifically designed to fit Valve’s handheld display, and 99.9% transparency means it’ll look like part of the portable PC’s panel.

 Anyone who has got a screen protector on their smartphone will already know that lining it up perfectly is a pain.
 Thankfully, Ivoler includes an ‘easy install frame’ with its kit, which takes a lot of frustration out of the process.
 Once applied, your Steam Deck will be shielded from scratchy shenanigans, as each protector is literally as hard as diamonds.
 That’s not to say you should meet your portable PC around carefree, but you’ll at least be protected from any unfortunate handheld mishaps.